usgs/wdfn-blog/content/api_catalog.md

 NLDI conveys the _relationships_ between a USGS monitoring location and waterbodies.
 It also conveys how individual parts of the river and stream network are connected to form the overall national river and stream network.
 NLDI is, therefore, a form of water metadata.
-For actual sensor data and analytical water data, use other APIs like SensorThings and OGC API.
+For the actual quantitative water data itself, use other APIs like SensorThings and OGC API.

 <h3>Getting Started</h3>